 Description: Our panel guests will be sharing how their organizations focus on community engagement.
+How do they reach a wider audience?
 How they communicate with their public?
 What are the issues and how are they overcoming it for reaching a wider audience with the message of art?
 How do they approach the campaigns for the programs they do?
-How do they work though memberships?
-How do they reach a wider audience?

 Presented By: Ryan Schemmel